jerryasher/benchmarks/README.md

 Beelink EQR-6 with Ryzen 9 6900HX and Radeon Graphics.
 A simple, modular benchmarking framework for Windows systems.

+# Guidelines

+## Writing Guidelines

+When modifying files in this project, please follow these principles:

+- **Minimal necessary changes**: Only modify what's required to make the files work together correctly.

+- **Preserve structure and intent**: Keep the original format, organization, and purpose of each file.

+- **Document changes**: When making changes, clearly explain why they're needed.

+- **72 Colums**: Strive to wrap columns in code and markdown files at 72 columns

+- **Scripting**: Scripts can be written in Powershell 5 or Python 3

+- UTF-8 will be used throughout

+- Files should have a final linefeed

 ## Purpose

 This project aims to: